From Writing to Speaking: Enhancing Conversation

-However, this approach can allow you, in your ESL class practice during your TEFL course, to gain greater confidence in passing on your knowledge to students through effective and fun exercises.
+However, in your ESL class practice during your TEFL course, this approach can allow you to gain greater confidence in passing on your knowledge to students through effective and fun exercises.

-Quality vs. Quantity
+Quality vs Quantity

-The quality of the message, in the sense that we are using the term, is often overlooked by both teachers and students.
+In the sense that we are using the term, the quality of the message is often overlooked by both teachers and students.
 Most of us who have acquired a second language are aware at times of a strategy that we use semi-consciously when speaking in the new language in which we ease the difficulty of expressing a particular idea or concept by articulating the closest approximation to it that will allow us to maintain the flow of our speech.
-In other words, we sacrifice some of the message for the sake of a fluent transmission of the message.
+In other words, we sacrifice some of the messages for the sake of a fluent transmission of the message.

 As ‘compromised’ messages in a target language become habitual, we grow accustomed to a lower quality of communication than we are actually capable of.

 Our advanced and high intermediate students of English have already acquired most of the techniques of superficial conversation and often feel that they have reached a ‘plateau.’
-They feel they are no longer improving their conversational abilities at the rate that they did in the earlier stages of their study.
-Just doing a lot of speaking, using the patterns and techniques that they already know, has ceased to give them the feeling that they are learning.
+They feel they are no longer improving their conversational abilities at the rate they did earlier stages of their study.
+Just doing a lot of speaking, using the patterns and techniques that they already know, has ceased to give them the feeling they are learning.

 Writing to Improve Speaking